malekbn10/Challenge_backend/README.md

 **Getting Started**:

-To get started with the backend of our group buying platform, follow these steps:
+To get started with the backend of the app, follow these steps:

 ● Clone the Repository: Clone this repository to your local machine using the following command: